 The rooftop of the barrage is open as long as the park opens and you can get there by either walking the spiral path or by taking the lifts that are right next to the toilets.

-The 13 minute music and lights show has been playing day in day out since 2010 but has been recently revamped and made even more awesome.
-The best place to see it is from the seating area in the middle of the Marina Bay Sands promenade, by the main underground waterfall, which has been habilitated for that and is usually quite packed.
+The 15 minute Spectra music and lights show has been playing day in day out since 2010 but has been recently revamped and made even more awesome.
+The best place to see it is from the decked area in the middle of the Marina Bay Sands promenade, by the main underground waterfall, which has been habilitated for that and is usually quite packed.

 I have written a detailed guide on the Music and Lights Show to make the most of it and I used to live in a condominium that had direct views (and sound) to it so I must have watched it hundreds of times.

-Not necessarily as exciting as the hair raising activities you can do on Sentosa, but a nice tourist attraction in Singapore but going on a bumboat Singapore River Cruise is a great way to see the city from up close and from a different angle.
+Not necessarily as exciting as the hair raising activities you can do on Sentosa, but a nice tourist attraction in Singapore nonetheless, going on a bumboat Singapore River Cruise is a great way to see the city from up close and from a different angle.